Dow Industrials Surge on Strong Earnings from Caterpillar, 3M

 U.S. President Donald Trump is also expected to unveil his pick for the new leader of the Federal Reserve within the next 10 days from a roster of candidates that include current Fed Chairwoman Janet Yellen.

 A hawkish candidate might send U.S. Treasury yields higher and boost the dollar, analysts say.
-The yields on the 10-year U.S. Treasury note rose to 2.404%, according to Tradeweb, from 2.375%.
+The yield on the 10-year U.S. Treasury note rose to 2.410%, according to Tradeweb, from 2.375% Monday.
 Yields rise as prices fall.

 In currencies, the WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, was up 0.2%.

-Elsewhere, the Shanghai Composite Index finished up 0.2%.
+Elsewhere, the Stoxx Europe 600 index fell 0.4%.
+The Shanghai Composite Index finished up 0.2%.
 Japan's Nikkei Stock Average extended its record-setting streak of daily gains to 16 by closing up 0.5%.

 (END) Dow Jones Newswires